Author: E.ON Next

 Boosting your home’s insulation is like wrapping it in a blanket – sounds cosy!
 In winter, this blanket traps the warmth created by your heating system, so your boiler doesn’t need to work as hard.
 In summer, that same blanket keeps heat outside for a consistent, comfy temperature.

 The average household spends more than half their energy bill on heating and hot water.
 A large amount of that heat can leak out through windows, walls, roofs, you name it.
-On average, a huge 33% of heat is lost through uninsulated walls alone.1
+On average, a huge 33% of heat is lost through uninsulated walls alone2.

 The Great British Insulation Scheme is a government initiative rolled out across England, Scotland, and Wales.
-It’s designed to help households improve their home’s energy efficiency with access to free or discounted insulation*, which could lead to lower energy bills and a reduced carbon footprint.
+It’s designed to help households improve their home’s energy efficiency with access to free or discounted insulation1, which could lead to lower energy bills and a reduced carbon footprint.

 Unlike the Energy Company Obligation (ECO4), GBIS aims to support a broader range of households, particularly those that may have missed out on funding previously.
 The scheme also focuses solely on home insulation measures that target heat loss.